Church History II

 The life and thought of the Christian church from the Reformation to modern times.
 Designed as an orientation to the shape of the whole tradition with special focus on the history of Christian doctrine and spirituality.

 If you would like to help the ministry of BiblicalTraining, we would appreciate a short title and description of each lecture so that our table of contents could be more informative.
 If you would be willing to provide class outlines, please contact us at [email protected]

 In this course a view of the Mediterranean church to the expansion of the Roman Empire will be studied.
 Also, the evangelistic attempts of the Roman Empire, its challenges and what it meant for the reformation will be covered.

-This course covers the influence of the church and their separation from secular activities; the attempt to run the cities involving church power and political power.
-Calvin’s influence in Geneva is covered and his attempt to influence France.
+This course covers the influence of the church and their separation from secular activities.
+Calvin’s influence in Geneva is included.

 The English reformation will be studied in terms of its background, structure and the beginning of the expansion of the kingdom by Henry VII.

 The life and influence on the Reformation of King Henry the VIII and William Tyndale.

 Henry the VIII and his influence on the English Reformation.